Some posts contain compensated links. Please read this disclaimer for more info.

 Where To Eat In Vis

-- Konobo Kantun: Konobo Kantun offers a small menu that delivers big flavor.
+- Konobo Kantun: Konobo Kantun offers a small menu that delivers a big flavor.
 Focusing on what they do best allows them to create delicious savory food.
 Fresh seafood and traditional dishes make this charming restaurant a popular spot for visitors to the island.

 Vis is a spectacular place to kick back and enjoy the elegant beauty of the Adriatic Sea.
 We hope you enjoy the beauty of the lovely Vis Island as much as we did!